 - Developing an apprenticeship occupation proposal

-- Developing and writing an apprenticeship occupational standard
+- Developing occupational standards

 - Developing an end-point assessment plan